jeremybytes/async-virtual-seminar-2025/Labs/Lab04/Lab04-Instructions.md

 * The "foreach" loop goes through each of the IDs.

 * Inside the loop, "GetPersonAsync" gets an single Person record based on the ID.
-Since this code is awaited, it will take at least 1 second for each iteration of the loop.
+Since this code is awaited, it will take at least .5 seconds for each iteration of the loop.

 * After the "Person" record is returned, it is added to the "people" list.